Stuart Parker (politician): Return to the Greens and Ecosocialist Party

 On June 2, 2020, Parker rejoined the party and endorsed Dimitri Lascaris in the leadership election.

 Parker was a founder of the BC Ecosocialists and was its acting leader, as well as a prospective candidate in the 2020 British Columbia general election.
 He resigned as both after allegations he made transphobic comments.

 The BC Ecosocialists' stated aims included steering the province to a greener society and fighting discrimination against the First Nations and immigrants.
 Formed in 2019, the 2020 British Columbia general election was expected to be its first.

 Move to conservatism

 Following Parker's expulsion from the Ecosocialist Party due to his statements on transgender issues, Parker moved to the right as a result of the backlash he faced.
-His political views changed band by 2023 he was identifying himself as a conservative and "anti-woke". joined the BC Conservative Party in 2024 and worked as a party staffer.
+By 2023, he was identifying himself as a conservative and "anti-woke," joining the BC Conservative Party in 2024 and working as a party staffer.